regineshirley/CPSC473_Project1/README.md

 ## Overview

-#### Web application that allows students to vote on how likely it is that a given topic will show up on the next test.
+<p> Web application that allows students to vote on how likely it is that a given topic will show up on the next test.
-#### This application is written in Javascript and uses JQuery and AJAX
+This application is written in Javascript and uses JQuery and AJAX </p>

 ### INFORMATION FOR USERS: